Start a fulfilling career as a healthcare advocate

 A bachelor’s degree in health sciences provides students a strong foundation in the dynamics of public and community health, US healthcare systems, and public and global health.

 A health science degree also serves as a solid background for students looking to change careers and transition into different areas of healthcare, such as healthcare administrator, medical lab technologist, or other occupations in allied health.

 Additionally, earning a master’s degree can increase your earning potential and help prepare you to take on advanced roles the community health field.

-You may consider an MSW program to begin working towards becoming a social worker, or choose a master’s degree in healthcare administration pathway to pursue leadership positions in healthcare.
+You may consider a master's degree in social work program to begin working towards becoming a social worker, or choose a master’s degree in healthcare administration pathway to pursue leadership positions in healthcare.
 Our MSW program includes a Community Health and Prevention course focusing on community health strategies, efforts of prevention, interventions and improving physical and mental wellbeing.